haskellguide/compose-module/README.md

 ## excercises

-Q: one of these excercises will not be possibile to achieve.
+- Q: one of these excercises will not be possibile to achieve.
 Which one?
-A: ?

-Q: if we compose two things is the result applicative?
+- Q: if we compose two things is the result applicative?
-A: ?